golang-standards/project-layout/README.md

 You can optionally add a bit of extra structure to your internal packages to separate your shared and non-shared internal code.
 It's not required (especially for smaller projects), but it's nice to have visual clues showing the intended package use.
 Your actual application code can go in the `/internal/app` directory (e.g., `/internal/app/myapp`) and the code shared by those apps in the `/internal/pkg` directory (e.g., `/internal/pkg/myprivlib`).

+You use internal directories to make packages private.
+If you put a package inside an internal directory, then other packages can’t import it unless they share a common ancestor.
+It’s the only directory named in Go’s documentation and has special compiler treatment.

 ### `/pkg`

 Library code that's ok to use by external applications (e.g., `/pkg/mypubliclib`).
 Other projects will import these libraries expecting them to work, so think twice before you put something here :-) Note that the `internal` directory is a better way to ensure your private packages are not importable because it's enforced by Go.
 The `/pkg` directory is still a good way to explicitly communicate that the code in that directory is safe for use by others.
 The [`I'll take pkg over internal`](https://travisjeffery.com/b/2019/11/i-ll-take-pkg-over-internal/) blog post by Travis Jeffery provides a good overview of the `pkg` and `internal` directories and when it might make sense to use them.